Programmer129/lupi-test/README.md

 ```

 Note: Because there could be a bunch of links on a page and Wikipedia can block IP,
-maxTraversedLinks is used to limit traversed pages
+maxTraversedLinks is used to limit traversed links per page.
+It may still take up to minute.

 Find path